TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

 {% include linkedHeading.html heading="Build Guide " level=1 %}

+Build order
+1. REMEMBER, AT THE END OF THIS YOU'LL NEED A USB-C POWER SUPPLY
+1. Assemble the case
+    * Replace the pins
+    * Attach the foam
+    * Attach the sticker
+    * Stick on the rubber feet
+1. Assemble the PSU
+    * Screw on the standoffs
+    * Stick on the rubber Feet
+    * Sign and date the PSU
+    * Make a note of the serial number
+1. Soldering the contact mic
+    * Attach piezo to the front panel
+        * Stick it on with some tape
+        * Solder it
+1. Getting to know the components
+    * Warning, some things are slightly different
+    * A quick look at the finished thing
+        * Pots
+        * Switches
+        * LEDs
+        * Pushbuttons
+        * SD card slot
+    * Understanding power headers
+    * Understanding potentiometers
+    * Understanding switches
+    * Understanding LEDs
+    * Understanding sockets
+1. Assembling the first board
+	* Before you start
+		* Solder all the power headers *video storage ran out*
+		* Put one nut onto each switch
+    * Build the VCO
+    * Place the pots
+		* Tall and short
+        * Metal and plastic
+	* Place the screw trimmers
+		* Screws on the left
+    * Place the Sockets
+        * Note the green socket
+    * Connect to the front panel
+        * Careful with the screw trimmers
+        * Add a couple of nuts
+        * Check parallel and all through the holes
+        * Check Trimmers are straight
+    * Solder 1 point on each component
+        * Check again!
+    * Solder all the other points
+        * Check you haven't missed any
+	* VCO is done
+1. Assembling the other boards
+    * Process is exactly the same
+    * Things to watch out for on each board
+    * Computer
+        * LEDS
+            * Use a bit of tape or blu-tak to line them up to the panel
+            * Ensure the long legs go through the + side
+            * Don't rush it, it's annoying to fix later
+        * SD Card Connector
+            * Maybe do this separately if you're nervous
+            * Use a bit of tape or blu-tak to hold it in place
+            * Very small pins, be careful
+		* Switch
+			* NB This is ON-OFF-MOM
+			* Orientation is important
+	* Mix
+		* Two types of switches
+		* Quite cramped switches and LEDs
+		* Quite dense set of pots
+		* Simple enough now you’re more confident
+		* If you're struggling at all, do it in two stages - switches then LEDs
+    * VCF
+		* Definitely the fiddliest board mechanically
+		* ON-ON switches are tricky to nudge through the panel
+		* Lots of tight LEDs around the Amplifier knob
+		* Assemble this in three stages
+		* First: Sockets, LEDs and switches
+		* Second: Take the panel off and do pushbuttons
+		* Finally, once you're happy, connect the Contact Microphone
+1. Assemble into the PSU and testing - don't put on all the nuts yet
+1. Final assembly - nuts and screws

 {% include linkedHeading.html heading="Understanding the parts" level=2 %}
 * The Workshop System kit includes:
     * Four printed circuit boards: Computer, VCO Oscillators, VCF Filters, Mixer.
 Each of these needs to populated with bigger through-hole components